Canada hopes NAFTA talks go on to next round; some progress made

 The United States, Canada and Mexico are due to finish the sixth of seven planned rounds of NAFTA discussions on Monday, with several major issues far from being resolved.

-U.S. President Donald Trump, who describes the $1.2 trillion (847.04 billion pounds) pact as a disaster, has frequently threatened to walk away from it unless major changes are made.
+U.S. President Donald Trump, who describes the $1.2 trillion pact as a disaster, has frequently threatened to walk away from it unless major changes are made.

 U.S. Trade Representative Robert Lighthizer, Canadian Foreign Minister Chrystia Freeland and Mexican Economy Minister Ildefonso Guajardo will hold a news conference later on Monday to announce the next steps.